 - Veena Murthy Vijay

-Dr. Veena Murthy Vijay is the Director of Sri Raja Rajeshwari Kala Niketan, Samanvay Dance Company and AIM Bengaluru International Arts Festival.
+Guru Veena Murthy Vijay, an Arts Promoter and Arts Administrator, is Director of Sri Raja Rajeshwari Kala Niketan, Samanvay Dance Company and AIM Bengaluru International Arts Festival.